abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Pre-Requisites

-Participants should have: Basic knowledge and understanding of the following
+Participants should have knowledge and understanding of the following :

 - **Azure Portal:** For managing and provisioning Azure resources.
 - **Azure AI Foundry:** For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.